rjjohnson1204/book_app/README.md

 ## Change Log
 12-11-2018: Added search form to search Google Books API based on title or author, and render results.

+12-12-2018: Added SQL database to save a personal collection of books, view details of each book, and add books to collection.

 ## Credits and Collaborations
 Collaborators: Ray Johnson